DragonSenses/Algorithms/LeetCode/10-regular-expression-matching/problem.md

 | With `*`       | `O(2^(n+m))`    | `O(n+m)`         |

 The presence of the `*` wildcard significantly increases the complexity of the problem due to the branching factor introduced by the multiple ways `*` can be applied.
 The recursive calls add to the call stack, leading to space complexity proportional to the depth of the recursion.

+# Top-Down (Memoization) Dynamic Programming Approach

+The top-down memoization approach optimizes the recursive approach by using a memoization table to cache intermediate results.
+This prevents redundant calculations, thereby improving the efficiency of the solution.
+By storing previously computed results, we avoid recalculating the same subproblems, which significantly reduces the time complexity.